-The J-sign is when the kneecap subluxes laterally each time the knee moves into terminal extension.
+The J-sign is when the kneecap 'pops out' (subluxes) to the outer side each time the knee moves into the fully straight position (terminal extension).

 The J-sign